elonen/ldap_authz_proxy/README.md

     -j --json            Log in JSON format
     -d --debug           Enable debug logging

-    --dump-config        Dump parse configuration in debug format and exit
+    --dump-config        Check configuration file, dump parsed
+                         values to stdout if successful, and exit.

+    -t --test            Test mode.
+Query LDAP for given username and URI, then exit with 0 if the user is authorized (HTTP 200) or with HTTP status code (e.g. 403) otherwise.

     -h --help            Show this screen.
     -H --help-config     Show help for the configuration file.